mfitz/slakkit/README.md

 ```

 You can create an arbitrarily long list of subreddits of interest as the value of the `slakkit_SUBREDDIT_LIST` env var.
-Longer lists are better for avoiding duplicate posts.
+Longer lists are [usually better for avoiding duplicate posts](#randomness-and-duplicate-posts).
 You must:

 - use only the short names of subreddits (rather than complete URLs), so `IllegallySmolCats`, **not** `https://www.reddit.com/r/IllegallySmolCats/`
 - separate the list using commas